1. Tasks

 boolean

-Whether or not to insert the table headings.
-If this is set to true, it will insert the headings every time the task is run.
-So a task with this set to true should only run once per sheet.
+Determines whether to insert the table headings.
+If set to true, headings are inserted every time the task runs.
+This should typically only be done once per sheet.

-If you pass in an Object (see examples at end of this document) then headings will be inserted automatically.
+If you pass an object (see examples below), headings will be inserted automatically.

 Default: false